-- A. Destination BC's mandate includes the promotion of the development and growth of the tourism industry in the province of British Columbia, including by providing industry leadership in tourism marketing and support for regional, sectoral and community tourism marketing; - B. The Recipient is a regional destination management organization that contributes regional leadership, destination management, on the ground business intelligence, stakeholder relationships, research and data, and operational expertise important to the BC tourism ecosystem; and - C. Destination BC and the Recipient now wish to enter into this Shared Cost Arrangement (the "Agreement"), on the terms and conditions set forth below.
+- A. Destination BC's mandate includes the promotion of the development and growth of the tourism industry in the province of British Columbia, by, but not limited to, providing industry leadership in tourism marketing and development and support for regional, sectoral and community tourism marketing and development; - B. The Recipient is a regional destination management organization that contributes regional leadership, destination management, on the ground business intelligence, stakeholder relationships, research and data, and operational expertise important to the BC tourism ecosystem; and - C. Destination BC and the Recipient now wish to enter into this Shared Cost Arrangement (the "Agreement"), on the terms and conditions set forth below.